Ale96Pa/Metric-Management-Graph/README.md

 ### Installing Dependencies

-1. Clone the repository to your local machine: git clone [https://github.com/andreasorrentino/Metric-Management-Graph](https://github.com/andreasorrentino/Metric-Management-Graph)
-2. Navigate to the project directory: cd Metric-Management-Graph
+1. Navigate to the project directory: cd Metric-Management-Graph
-3. Install the required Python dependencies: pip install -r requirements.txt
+2. Install the required Python dependencies: pip install -r requirements.txt

 This will start the web application on your local machine.
 You can access it by visiting `http://localhost:5000` in your web browser.